dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 feature would bridge that gap with `[N]T`.

 Numerical type parameters would also become first class.
-Currently, arrays are the only type which accept a numerical type parameter, to parameterize the length of an array type.
-The `const` interface would allow any type or function to accept a constant integer (or another `const` bounded type parameter) as a type argument.
+Currently, arrays are the only types that accept a numerical type parameter, to parameterize the length of an array type.
+The `const` interface would allow any type or function to accept a constant integer (or another `const`-bounded type parameter) as a type argument.

 Q: Would you consider yourself a novice, intermediate, or experienced Go